PaulienVa/rugbymatch/exercices/Ex1.md

 We now are able to make a team, as we can make players.
 In class [Team](../src/main/kotlin/com/paulienvanalst/rugbymatch/team/Team.kt) we will implement some functions to determine if the team is ready to play.
-As a team is composed of a list of players, we will check thos conditions using some list manipulations.
+As a team is composed of a list of players, we will check those conditions using some list manipulations.

 Note that:
  * any collection in Kotlin is already a stream, comparing it to Java you don't need to do any conversion to `Stream<>`